On this page

 Setting the Refresh Policy for Reflections

-In the settings for a table, you specify the type of refresh to use for all reflections that are ultimately derived from the table, and you can specify a schedule for reflection refreshes that overrides the schedule specified in the settings for the table’s data source.
-The default refresh type is Full refresh, and the default schedule is the schedule set at the source of the table.
+For tables in all supported table formats, you can specify a schedule for reflection refreshes that overrides the schedule specified in the settings for the table's data source.
+The default schedule is the schedule set at the source of the table.

 To set the refresh schedule on a data source: